 An electric two-speed drive for passenger cars is celebrating its world premiere in e-mobility.
 Compared to a single-stage drive, the range per battery charge is increased by up to five percent.

 In the area of Vehicle Motion Control, the anticipatory “Flying Carpet 2.0” chassis with new damping hardware, comprehensive sensor technology, and smart algorithms increases comfort as well as dynamic handling and safety.

-In the technological area of automated driving, the high-performance mainframe computer ZF ProAI RoboThink enables solutions for autonomous driving of level 4 and higher which are attractive for ride-hailing applications such as self-driving taxis.
+In the technological area of autonomous driving, the high-performance mainframe computer ZF ProAI RoboThink enables solutions for autonomous driving of level 4 and higher which are attractive for ride-hailing applications such as self-driving taxis.

 With integrated Safety, ZF is demonstrating how the intuitive design of the interior and the scenarios for handover from automated into manual driving mode can be implemented in an optimal manner.
 ZF is also presenting the world’s first pre-crash system with an external side airbag: It is triggered before the collision occurs, increasing the crumple zone by valuable centimeters in side-impact crashes.

 The test vehicle is based on a volume production car in which ZF has integrated a more powerful 35 KWh battery.
 In real-world operation, the modified mid-range model can cover 100 kilometers purely electrically on just a single battery charge – even with active auxiliary loads such as air conditioning and low-beam headlamps.
 This is almost three times the range of plug-in hybrids currently available on the market.

 On the road toward this reality, ZF’s all-electric Vision Zero Vehicle is reaching important milestones in the transition phase from assisted to autonomous driving.
 Innovative safety systems enable the vehicle to see, think and act – even if the driver is distracted.